What are the most common types of employee benefits in Hong Kong?

 Understanding the common types of employee benefits

-Whether you’re looking to design a new compensation and benefits package or your company believes it’s time to review its existing arrangements, knowing what types of medical benefits are available can be a good first step.
+Whether you’re looking to design a new compensation and employee benefits insurance package or your company believes it’s time to review its existing arrangements, knowing what types of medical benefits are available can be a good first step.
 Like most consumer products and services, there are different levels of coverage (ranging from basic to comprehensive) that come with different price tags.

 Here are some key types of employee health benefits that businesses across all industries offer:

 Standard health coverage

 Like health insurance for individuals, employee benefits can be extremely flexible.
-You can opt for basic inpatient care that covers hospitalization of employees, or extend it to an inpatient and outpatient plan that can covers the costs of things like GP visits and physiotherapy.
-In addition to this, there are a range of other options that can expand the usefulness of your employer provided health plan:
+You can opt for basic inpatient care that covers hospitalization of employees, or extend it to an inpatient and outpatient plan that can cover the costs of things like GP visits and physiotherapy.
+In addition to this, there are a range of other options that can expand the usefulness of your employer-provided health plan: